gagle/node-bufferedwriter/README.md

 - bufferSize. _Number_.
 The buffer size.
 It must be greater than 0.
 Default is 16KB.
 - encoding. _String_.
 The file encoding.
 Is only used when strings are written, that is, this parameter is ignored when arrays, numbers and buffers are written.
 Default is "utf8".
 Possible values are: "ascii", "utf8", "utf16le", "ucs2", "base64", "hex".
 - append. _Boolean_.
-If true appends the date, if false the file is truncated.
+If true appends the data, if false the file is truncated.
 Default is false.
 - mode. _Number_ | _String_.
 The file attributes.
 Default is 0644.
 - start. _Number_.
 The offset to start writing data.
 Default is 0.